Samsung Galaxy S21: Everything you need to know about Samsung’s new flagship phone series

 Overall, the phones have an otherwise clean and understated look.
 The Samsung logo on the back is the only branding (coupled with other mandatory certification brandings as mandated by regional law).
 The devices have a USB 3.2 Type-C port and a speaker grille on the bottom, and the usual power button and volume rockers on the left.
 If you are waiting on the headphone jack making a return, you’ll be disappointed as it’s not present this year either.
 But on the bright side, the entire lineup is IP68 rated for water and dust protection.

 Some of the RAM and storage variants may not be available in all colors.
+Further, the options are likely to be tweaked according to your region as well.

 Further, some colors are Samsung.com exclusive.
 These include Phantom Red and Phantom Gold for the Galaxy S21 Plus, and Phantom Brown, Phantom Navy, Phantom Titanium for the Galaxy S21 Ultra.
-These colors are available in limited quantity only and are likely to be available only through the pre-order period.
+These colors are available in limited quantities only and are likely to be available only through the pre-order period.

 SoC, RAM, and Storage

-Samsung is following its usual pattern of splitting up device SoCs for USA and some other selected regions, and for the rest of the world.
+Samsung is following its usual pattern of splitting up device SoCs for the USA and some other selected regions, and for the rest of the world.
 The USA and regions like Hong Kong and China get the Qualcomm Snapdragon 888 SoC, while the rest of the world gets the Exynos 2100 SoC.
 We have dedicated coverage on these SoCs, and we encourage you to check them out for more details.

 As is the general theme with the lineup, RAM and storage options on the Galaxy S21 Ultra are more in the overkill territory (12GB + 128GB, 12GB + 256GB, 16GB + 512GB), while the Galaxy S21 and Galaxy S21 Plus get more practical amounts (8GB + 128GB, 8GB + 256GB) to work with.
 Unfortunately, there is no microSD card support on any of these phones, so pick the right storage amount for you right off the bat.